 Named a “Global Leader for Tomorrow” by the World Economic Forum, he is a member of the Council on Foreign Relations and the Society of American Historians.
 He is a regular guest on Morning Joe and has appeared on Meet The Press and The Colbert Report.
-He presents his “In Perspective” essays and conducts interviews on PBS' weekly public affairs program, Need To Know.
-As a distinguished visiting professor, he will teach a seminar at Vanderbilt University on the Republican party, from World War II to today, in fall 2013.
+He also presented his “In Perspective” essays and conducted interviews on PBS' weekly public affairs program, Need To Know.
+As a distinguished visiting professor in fall 2013, he taught a seminar at Vanderbilt University on the Republican party, from World War II to today.